What does the role of an oil & gas production technologist mean?

 Presented below are examples of three areas which have required recent Production Technologist support.

 Delivering the Right Product to meet the Client’s requirements

 For the Production Technologist, properly framing a project is key to ensuring the final deliverables will meet the client’s requirements.
 In order to achieve this, a Production Technologist often utilises a framing process for larger projects to ensure the clients expectations are fully met.

-A recent framing session that I was involved in was with a North Sea operator, revolved around the possibility of extending CoP by focusing on water injection.
+A recent framing session that AGR was trusted to solve was with a North Sea operator.
+It revolved around the possibility of extending CoP by focusing on water injection.
 Due to the complexity of the problem, including ageing topsides and subsea equipment as well as limited allocation data and multiple reservoir blocks, the solution was neither trivial nor obvious.
 Since there are pressure and rate restrictions at various points in the system, spending cash in one area can result in moving the choke point to another area of the system.

 With a direct relationship between volume injected and oil produced, the challenge was to understand where to invest capital for the best possible prize, with cognisance of the fact that high initial investments, even if they give the best rate of return, might not be in the best interests of all the stakeholders.

 By developing a number of high level strategies (ranging from ‘do nothing’ to ‘fix-all’) and linking these to the key decisions for each of the technical areas (i.e. reservoir, wells, subsea and facilities) it is possible to determine the best solution based on pre-defined selection criteria (e.g. NPV, rate of return on investment) optimising the operation whilst reducing unnecessary expense.

 Changing Sandface Completion Design Philosophy – Saving Rig Time and Cost